SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_hr_po_max30101_max32664/README.md

   | I2C_SDA      | ULP_GPIO_6 [EXP_16] | Qwiic cable  | SDA                |
   | I2C_SCL      | ULP_GPIO_7 [EXP_15] | Qwiic cable  | SCL                |

+> [!NOTE]
+> This board has two additional pins on its header: the RESET and MFIO pin.
+These pins are required for the board to function because they determine if the board enters data collection mode or not.

 ## Setup ##

 You can either create a project based on an example project or start with an empty example project.

+> [!IMPORTANT]
+> - Make sure that the [Third Party Hardware Drivers](https://github.com/SiliconLabsSoftware/third_party_hw_drivers_extension) extension is installed as part of the SiSDK.
+If not, follow [this documentation](https://github.com/SiliconLabsSoftware/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).
+> - **Third Party Hardware Drivers** extension must be enabled for the project to install the required components from this extension.

+> [!TIP]
+> To show all components in the **Third Party Hardware Drivers** extension, the **Evaluation** quality must be enabled in the Software Component view.

 ### Create a project based on an example project ##